What Are Probiotics Benefits? 11 Signs You’re Deficient and What to Do About It

 How Do You Get Enough Probiotics?

-Helping people heal their gut with whole foods has been a passion of mine from Day 1; there’s an entire chapter in 12 Steps to Whole Foods to educate people, and I’ve got a Video Masterclass series on the topic as well.
+Helping people heal their gut with whole foods has been a passion of mine from day one; there's an entire chapter in 12 Steps to Whole Foods to educate people, and I’ve got a Video Masterclass series on the topic as well.
 Here are the ways I suggest making sure you get enough probiotics, daily:

 Are you scared of fermented food?
 Cultured and fermented foods are part of your diet already if you eat yogurt or sauerkraut or kefir.
 Every culture in the world eats cultured foods.
 My work focuses on culturing vegetables, optionally some raw, antibiotic- and hormone-free milk, or coconut liquid.
 In fact, I now culture my coconut liquid before using it in Hot Pink Breakfast Smoothie, which is one of my most-loved recipes in the 12 Steps course where we shift to whole-foods breakfasts.